 Not a great start for this “Thanksgiving Classic” – but it gets a little worse.

-Have you ever wondered “what do Turkeys in straw have to do with ice cream?”
-Well the reason Turkey in the Straw is the ice cream song is due to the lyrical adaptation of this song.
-In 1916, the melody for Zip Coon / Turkey in the Straw was adapted for the song “N**** Like a Watermelon Ha Ha Ha” which starts off with the narrator telling some African American kids to get some “colored man’s ice cream – watermelon”.
+Have you ever wondered why Turkey in straw is also the ice cream truck song many of us grew up with?
+Well it’s due to the 1916 lyrical adaptation of this song which was called “N**** Like a Watermelon Ha Ha Ha“.
+Before the lyrics start, the narrator says some pretty racists stuff including tell the kids to come get some “colored man’s ice cream – watermelon”.
 This tune was then adopted by many ice cream truck companies for years.
 While many ice cream truck companies have stopped using this song because of the obvious racial overtones – some still do.
+If you hear an ice cream truck playing this song, maybe you should tell them about it.